The Exemption Process

 FOR SECOND-YEAR STUDENTS

 The second-year student must renew his/her approval for the second year by submitting a new exemption request.
 The renewal must be completed prior to the Room Lottery.
-If renewal is not complete, the Housing Operations Office will place a hold on the student's enrollment status.
+If the renewal is not complete, the Housing Operations Office will place a hold on the student's enrollment status.

 FURNISHING FALSE INFORMATION